ooples/pine_script_docs/source/concepts/Repainting.rst

 This can be useful when functions specifically designed to handle intrabars at lower timeframes are sent down the timeframe.
 When this type of user-defined function requires the detection of the intrabars' first bar, as most do, the technique will only work on historical bars.
 This is due to the fact that realtime intrabars are not yet sorted.
-The impact of this is that such scripts will not be able to generate alerts, for example, and will require constant refreshing to recalculate elapsed realtime bars as historical bars.
+The impact of this is that such scripts cannot reproduce in realtime their behavior on historical bars.
+Any logic generating alerts, for example, will be flawed, and constant refreshing will be required to recalculate elapsed realtime bars as historical bars.

 When used at lower timeframes than the chart's without specialized functions able to distinguish between intrabars, `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__